astral-sh/uv/README.md

 ## Limitations

-Puffin does not support the entire `pip` feature set.
-Namely, Puffin does not (and does not plan to) support the following `pip` features:
+uv does not support the entire `pip` feature set.
+Namely, uv does not (and does not plan to) support the following `pip` features:

 - `.egg` dependencies